Auto Insurance in Estero, FL

-- Collision: If your vehicle has a collision with another vehicle or object, this option ensures you’re insured.
+- Collision: If your vehicle has a collision with another vehicle or object, this option ensures you are insured.

-- Comprehensive: This option takes your insurance to another level by offering protection for your car from damage and loss resulting from incidents outside of collisions.
+- Comprehensive: This option takes your auto insurance in Estero, FL, to another level by offering protection for your car from damage and loss resulting from incidents outside of collisions.

-- Uninsured Motorist Coverage: Let’s face it, not everyone has insurance like they should.
-Adding this option to your policy will cover your medical treatment if you happen to have a collision with an uninsured, or underinsured, driver.
+- Uninsured Motorist Coverage: Let’s face it: Not everyone has the level of coverage that they should.
+Adding this option to your policy will cover your medical treatment if you happen to have a collision with an uninsured or underinsured driver.

 Rental Reimbursement Coverage

 After a serious accident, you often end up with a rental car as your original vehicle undergoes service and repairs, but not all insurance packages cover those costs.
 Wouldn’t it be nice if your policy covered everything, including rental reimbursements?
 Our customers sure do.
-In fact, JD Power has determined that this coverage has the greatest impact on customer satisfaction during a claim.
-That’s why East & Greenwell offers this optional coverage.
-Breathe easier as you receive reimbursements for the costs associated with renting a car while your vehicle is being repaired or serviced due to a covered accident.
+JD Power has determined that this coverage has the greatest impact on customer satisfaction during a claim.
+That is why East & Greenwell offers this optional coverage.
+Breathe easy as you receive reimbursements for the costs associated with renting a car while your vehicle is being repaired or serviced due to an accident.

 Towing and Labor Costs Coverage